 - Dim sum is average, no complaints or raves (I do recommend the bean curd sheet rolls)

 - Parking lot gets full fast during busier times

 - First post on Pelican Seafood [here] (with more photos of other dishes in photo frames)

 - Second post on Pelican Seafood [here]

-- I speak the truth in all my posts but may be slightly bias as why Pelican is one of my favourite Chinese restaurants.
-The dishes are consistent and above average but it is also because of their service that wins me over, other than the mango pudding.
+- I speak the truth in all my posts but may be slightly bias as to why Pelican is one of my favourite Chinese restaurants.
+The dishes are consistent and above average, but it is also because of their service that wins me over, asides than the mango pudding.
 Plus, I go to certain restaurants for specific dishes and this is one of them

 - Would I rather visit Sun Sui Wah or Kirin for dinner?
-Probably, since the restaurant gets really busy during dinner.
-I would come here for a late night dinner like usual though
+Probably, since the restaurant gets really busy during dinner and the two mentioned restaurants are better (and pricier).
+However, I do frequently come here for a late night dinner

 Food: 3.5/5 (usually 4/5 depending on what is order)